-The major part of the active substance (90%) will be emitted to air and the remaining 10% will be emitted to the floor.
+Foreseeable routes of entry into the environment on the basis of the use envisaged be emitted to the floor.
 The active substance will not directly reach the environmental compartments surface water (including sediments), groundwater and soil, but indirect via STP as a result from cleaning of the floor where the active substance has been deposited.
 The cleaning step will therefore lead to releases to waste water (e.g. through wet cleaning methods).
 Therefore, in compliance with the ESD for PT18 (OECD, 2008), the compartment primarily exposed is the STP.
 Although, under the proposed conditions of use, Transfluthrin will be emitted to air, the concentration in air upon indoor use will not be relevant because of instant dilution (c.f OECD, 2008).